avinduhewa/node-ledger-rest-api/README.md

 1. Clone the Repository and Change into the project directory
 2. Run `yarn install` to install the package dependencies
-3. Run `yarn setup:env` to copy initialize environment variables
+3. Run `yarn setup:env:bash` or `yarn setup:env:cmd` (if on windows) to copy the initial environment variables
 4. The application can be run by executing `yarn start`
 5. You can use `yarn dev` to run the API in development mode

+_PS: Swagger is only available if you run in `development` mode_

 ## Generate a token